-Q: Do you think it better to argue in business or to just walk away?
+Question: Do you think it better to argue in business or to just walk away?

-A: That’s a pretty vague question and without knowing the context it’s hard to talk in anything more than generalisations.
+Answer: That’s a pretty vague question and without knowing the context it’s hard to talk in anything more than generalisations.

 If the argument is personal, based on dislike, or poor treatment or a simple difference of opinion, then keeping quiet and treating that person with respect is the professional thing to do.

 If the poor treatment continues, it is surely the responsibility of HR to help sort it out.

 If you are in a meeting and an argument arises, there’s a difference between being personal and offensive, and calmly stating your well thought out reasons for the good of the business.

 In other words, if it’s your responsibility in whatever role you have at work to deliver something, then you need to find a way to work with the various personalities you encounter to deliver it.